Orderability of link quandles: Orderability of link quandles of torus links

 \begin{proof} Let $K$ be a non-trivial torus knot.
 Then, by Theorem \ref{th4}, the knot quandle of $K$ is not right-orderable, and hence by Corollary \ref{cor1}, the knot group of $K$ is not bi-orderable. \end{proof}

 We conclude with the following result.

-\begin{corollary} The knot quandle of the trefoil knot is neither left nor right orderable. \end{corollary}
+\begin{corollary} The knot quandle of the trefoil knot is neither left nor right-orderable. \end{corollary}

 \begin{proof} Note that the trefoil knot is the torus knot $T(2,3)$.
-By Theorem \ref{th4}, the knot quandle of the trefoil knot is not right-orderable.
-We claim that the knot quandle of the trefoil knot is not left-orderable as well.
-Using Proposition \ref{prop5}, the knot quandle $Q\left(T(2,3)\right)$ is generated by $a_1$ and $a_2$ with the relations $a_1=a_2*a_1*a_2*a_1$ and $a_2=a_1*a_1*a_2*a_1$.
-These relations can be rewritten as follows:
+By Theorem \ref{th4}, the knot quandle of $T(2,3)$ is not right-orderable.
+We claim that the knot quandle of $T(2,3)$ is not left-orderable as well.
+Using Proposition \ref{prop5}, the knot quandle $Q\left(T(2,3)\right)$ is generated by $a_1$ and $a_2$ with defining relations $a_1=a_2*a_1*a_2*a_1$ and $a_2=a_1*a_1*a_2*a_1$.
+These relations can be rewritten as